-AS SIAN TERMINALS, INC. Se curities and Exchange Commission Form 20-IS COUR DIR Inf ormation Statement Pursuant to Section 20 of the Securities Regulation Code Check the appropriate box: Er MARKET [X] Preliminary Information Statement[] Definitive Information Statement The second 2.
-Name of Registrant as Specified in its Charter ; ASIAN TERMINALS, INC. 3.
+Information Statement Pursuant to Section 20 of the Securities Regulation Code

+1. Check the appropriate box: [ ] Preliminary Information Statement [X] Definitive Information Statement 2.
+Name of Registrant as Specified in its Charter : ASIAN TERMINALS, INC. 3.
 Province, Country or other jurisdiction of Incorporation or organization : Manila, Philippines 4.
 SEC Identification Number : 133653 5.
 BIR Tax Identification Code : 000-132-413 6.
 Address of Principal Office : A. Bonifacio Drive Port Area, Manila 1018 7.
 Registrant's telephone number : (632) 528-6000 8.
-Date, time and place of the meeting of security holders : April 25, 2019, 2pm

-Statement is first to be sent or given to security holders
+Date, time and place of the meeting of security holders : April 25, 2019, 2pm Diamond Ballroom, Diamond Hotel, Manila 9.
+Approximate date on which the Information Statement is first to be sent or given to security holders : March 26, 2019